Aditi138/LexSelection/README.md

 First, we describe the method for identifying semantic subdivisions followed by the methods to extract human-understandable descriptions to help understand  when one lexical distinction to be used over the other.

 # Identifying Semantic Subdivisions
+*** Update ***
+We have added a more generic function `extractAmbiguousWords_allow_mwt` which allows you to extract semantic subdivisions in either direction i.e. learn Spanish from English or learn English from Spanish.
+Further, we make the reliance of WSD features optional as for languages other than English they might be harder to obtain.

 Assuming the parallel data from English to target language has been lemmatized, POS tagged and parsed, run the following to extract English focus words:
 ```     DIR=/data/en-es/
         python extractAmbiguousWords.py \
         --orig_input $DIR/eng-spa.clean \
         --input $DIR/eng-spa.clean \